Jim-JMCD/Duplicate-File-Finder/README.md

 __../unique_files_yymmdd-hhmm.csv__  Format: check_sum,\"\<full path\>\/\<file name\>\"

 __../log__yymmdd-hhmm.txt__ 	 Basic logging.

-Windows file systems occasionally produce some odd stuff that cannot be processed when mounted on Linux.

 ### USING THE REPORT TO MOVE or REMOVE FILES
 Removing files can be tricky and best done with care, best to move files before removal.
 A file may use its directory name to give it meaning or the directory name may irrelevant and the file name may be important.